 FAQ

-What’s the history of this event?
+What’s the history of the event?

 The model of concerned citizens getting together to pray for their city, their state or their nation goes way back, obviously.
 But the current inspiration came from people in Seattle who began in the Great Depression to seek God’s help for the poor in their city.
-In the late 1950s, members of Congress and President Eisenhower began an annual National Prayer Breakfast which spawned dozens of local and state breakfasts with their example.
+In the late 1950’s, members of Congress and President Eisenhower began an annual National Prayer Breakfast which spawned dozens of local and state breakfasts with their example.
 The Minnesota Prayer Breakfast was one of the earliest state gatherings, beginning in 1959.

 What’s your connection to the National Prayer Breakfast in Washington?